TanStack/virtual/docs/api/virtual-item.md

 title: VirtualItem
 ---

 The `VirtualItem` object represents a single item returned by the virtualizer.
-It contains information you need to render the item in the cooredinate space within your virtualizer's scrollElement and other helpful properties/functions.
+It contains information you need to render the item in the coordinate space within your virtualizer's scrollElement and other helpful properties/functions.

 ```tsx
 export interface VirtualItem {